tccodes-repo/full-stack-fall-2020/README.md

 11.<code>cd ui</code>

-12.At this point you should be in the ui folder at this point
+12.At this point you should be in the ui folder

 13.<code>npm install</code>